-'the Code' The 2018 Banking Code of Practice as published by the ABA at the commencement date.
+'the Code' The 2019 Banking Code of Practice as published by the ABA at the commencement date.
 Asset finance Financial accommodation provided by us: (a) for the acquisition, lease, rental, hire purchase or otherwise of a tangible asset that is not land; and/or (b) to fund the payment of any insurance products acquired in connection with that asset.
 Australia Includes the coastal sea of each jurisdiction but does not include an external territory.
 Bank Means a corporation authorised by law to carry on the general business of banking in Australia and that is authorised under the Banking Act 1959 to use the word 'bank' or a similar expression in its name.
-Card scheme Mastercard, Visa, American Express, Union Pay or Diners Club.
+Card scheme Mastercard, Visa, eftpos, American Express, Union Pay or Diners Club.
 Commencement date The date that we first subscribe to the Banking Code of Practice.
 Commercial asset financing Asset finance provided by us to a business.
 Commercial asset financing guarantor A guarantor that is a director, shareholder or manager of a company, that has provided a guarantee for the company's commercial asset financing.

 Complaint An expression of dissatisfaction made to us in relation to a banking service, or the complaints handling process itself, where a response or resolution is explicitly or implicitly expected.
 Consumer credit insurance Insurance that provides cover if you can't meet the repayments on your loan because you lose your job, you are sick or injured, or you die.
 Days Calendar days.
 Default You are 'in default' if you fail to meet any of the terms and conditions of the contract.
 Default based action Exercising a legal or contractual right as a direct result of an event of default.
 Device A device given by us to you that is used to perform a transaction.
 Examples include, ATM card, debit card or credit card, contactless device.
 Director guarantor A guarantor of a loan who is a director of a company which is to be the debtor for the loan.
-Has the same meaning as complaint.
-Dispute rias me same meaning as complaint.
-Eftpos Eftpos Proprietary or domestic debit cards managed by effpos Payments Australia.
-Eftpos Enforcement Proprietary or domestic debit cards managed by eftpos Effpos Proprietary or domestic debit cards managed by effpos Payments Australia.
-For a small business: a) commencing proceedings in a court to recover a debt Eftpos Enforcement Proprietary or domestic debit cards managed by effpos Payments Australia.
-For a small business:
+Dispute Has the same meaning as complaint. eftpos Proprietary or domestic debit cards managed by eftpos Payments Australia Limited.
+Enforcement proceedings For a small business: a) commencing proceedings in a court to recover a debt or to recover possession of property subject to security; or b) otherwise enforcing security by taking possession (or seeking to take) of security property, exercising a power of sale over security property, appointing receivers or receivers and managers, appointing voluntary administrators, or making application to a court for the appointment of provisional liquidators or the appointment of a trustee in bankruptcy; or c) enforcing a judgment against you, a guarantor, or your or their assets.